freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/quality-assurance-projects/metric-imperial-converter.md

 };
 ```

-If your unit of measurement is invalid, returned will be `'invalid unit'`.
+If the unit of measurement is invalid, returned will be `'invalid unit'`.

 ```js
 async getUserInput => {